marcomaggi/mmck-pfds/README.md

 Scheme.
 CHICKEN  is a  Scheme-to-C  compiler  supporting the  language features as defined in the ``Revised^5 Report on Scheme''.

 The  library targets  POSIX systems.
-The libraries depend on the CHICKEN egg `coops`.
 To  run the  tests: this  package depends upon the package MMCK Checks.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux  systems and OS X systems.